-Espousing an operational IT mindset is a barrier to progress.
+An operational IT mindset is a barrier to progress.

 - How data can be used to inform business decisions.

-To achieve progress, you need to transform your old-school IT department.
+Transform your old-school IT department.

+Find out if your IT leader is truly working with an association CIO mindset.
 Were they solving network problems or business problems?
 Were they helping the association run in place or move forward?

-Use your resources to hire technology professionals with the chops to support the strategic needs of your organization.
-If you aren’t able to hire a full-time CIO, you can contract with a technology management consultancy, like DelCor, for CIO as a Service.
+Start by assessing your technology needs and talent.
+What operational or specialized technology tasks can you outsource?
+Use your resources to hire technology professionals with the skills to support the strategic needs of your organization.
+If you aren’t able to hire a full-time CIO, you can contract with a technology management consultancy, like DelCor, for CIO as a service.

 Whether you look to someone in-house or seek an outsourced solution, you need a technology leader with a CIO mindset to help your organization become future-ready.
-Don’t wait until the future is already here.